Romeiros/WebChat/README.md

 ## Usage

-Install dependencies in chatapp-backend and in chatapp-frontend with
+Install dependencies in chatapp-backend folder and in chatapp-frontend folder with

     npm install